The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Another is to report the difference in relative terms.
 For example, we might say that first pregnancies are 0.2% longer than others, on average.

-One other option is a standardized effect size which is a statistic intended to quantify the size of an effect in a way that is comparable between different quantities and different groups.
+Another option is to report a standardized effect size, which is a statistic intended to quantify the size of an effect in a way that is comparable between different quantities and different groups.

 Standardizing means we express the difference as a multiple of the standard deviation.
 So we might be tempted to write something like this.